Great St Bernard Tunnel

-The Great St Bernard Tunnel (Tunnel du Grand Saint-Bernard, Traforo del Gran San Bernardo, Grosser-Sankt-Bernhard-Tunnel) is a road tunnel complementing the Great St Bernard Pass, linking Martigny (in the Swiss canton of Valais) with Saint-Rhémy-en-Bosses (in the Aosta Valley, in north western Italy).
+The Great St Bernard Tunnel (Tunnel du Grand Saint-Bernard, Traforo del Gran San Bernardo, Grosser-Sankt-Bernhard-Tunnel) is a road tunnel complementing the Great St Bernard Pass, linking Martigny (in the Swiss canton of Valais) with Aosta (in the Aosta Valley, in north western Italy).

 Description

 There is a toll to use the tunnel, payable in full even for drivers who already display on their vehicles a Swiss motorway vignette.
 The tunnel comprises a section of the E27 route linking Belfort with Aosta.

 For most of its 5,798 m length the tunnel runs in a straight line, but incorporates a gentle slope.
 The northern end is 1918 m above sea level while the southern end is only 1875 m above sea level.
 At both ends, the approach road to the tunnel is covered by a gallery/avalanche shelter in order to minimize the risk of access to the tunnel being temporarily blocked during bad weather.
 Any frontier formalities are handled at the tunnel's north end, although the actual national frontier is around 4100 m from the Swiss tunnel entrance and 1700 m from the Italian entrance.
 Note that the Swiss manage 2938 m of the tunnel, while Italians 2860 m, so the border between the two operating entities does not lie at the state border, but around one kilometre on the Swiss side.

 The name of the tunnel comes directly from that of the Grand St Bernard Pass, and thereby indirectly from the saint who in AD 1049 founded the hospice high above the tunnel, which also bears his name.
 Tourists on the Swiss side additionally find themselves reminded by roadside billboards of the saint's association with St Bernard dogs.

 The Rhône Pipeline has carried oil through the tunnel since 1966.